Helene Elliott: Biography

 In 2006, after many years of covering hockey and Olympic sports, she became a general sports columnist.

-Elliott is a graduate of Northwestern University's Medill School of Journalism.
+Elliott is a graduate of Northwestern University Medill School of Journalism.

-She is married to author Dennis D'Agostino, a former publicist with the New York Mets and New York Knicks.
+She was married to late author Dennis D'Agostino, a former publicist with the New York Mets and New York Knicks.

-In 2015 she was inducted into the Southern California Jewish Sports Hall of Fame.
+In 2015, she was inducted into the Southern California Jewish Sports Hall of Fame.

+On February 16, 2024, Elliott announced that she had accepted a buyout from the Los Angeles Times, with her last day on the job after more than 34 years being scheduled for February 27th of the same year.